Sat, 26 Apr 2008

 Some error messages were fixed and I've added more logging on the comment feature to track down some bugs that seem to randomly manifest themselves.

-tags: blog software justjournal
+tags: blog justjournal software

 ()